RaspberryPiFoundation/scratch-curriculum/en-GB/memory/index.md

 ---
 title: Memory
-materials: ["Club Leader Resources/*.*"]
-beta: true
+description: Create a memory game, where you have to memorise and repeat a sequence of random colours!
+layout: project
 notes: "Memory - notes.md"
-layout: project
 ---

 ## Community Contributed Project { .challenge .pdf-hidden }